Thomas Byles: Beatification process

 In April 2015, Graham Smith, the current priest of St Helen's Church, with support of Bishop Alan Williams of the Diocese of Brentwood, initiated the first steps toward declaring Byles a saint.

 In popular culture

 Byles has three times been portrayed in films about the disaster.
 In the 1979 television movie S.O.S.
 Titanic, he was portrayed by Matthew Guinness.
-In the 1997 film, Titanic, he was portrayed by James Lancaster, reciting the Rosary and Revelation 21:4.
+In the 1997 film, Titanic, he was portrayed by James Lancaster, reciting the Rosary and verses from the Book of Revelation.
 Richard Basehart plays a thinly disguised Byles in the 1953 film.
 His story is featured in a book written by Cady Crosby entitled A Titanic Hero: Thomas Byles.
 The book documents Byles' early life, his years in ministry and his final hours on board the RMS Titanic.